arviz-devs/preliz/docs/distributions/gallery/censored.md

 **Related Distributions:**

-- [Truncated](truncated.md) - In a truncated distribution, values outside the range are set to the nearest bound, while in a censored distribution, they are not recorded.
+- [Truncated](truncated.md) - In a truncated distribution, values outside the range are not recorded, while in a censored distribution, they are set to the nearest bound.

 ```